rust-lang/rfcs/text/0000-ptr-to-field.md

 These will allowing projections through raw pointers without dereferencing the raw pointer.
 This is useful for building projections through other abstractions like smart pointers (`Rc<T>`, `Pin<&T>`)!

-This is the extent of the core api of this RFC.

 Using this we can do something like this
 ```rust
 struct Foo {